From Alliston, Ontario

 In 1921, Banting began work in University of Toronto under the direction of Professor J.J.R.
 Macleod and assisted by C.H.
 Best.

 The Toronto experiments culminated in the winter of 1921–22 in the discovery of insulin.

-As a keen painter, Banting once took part of a painting expedition above the Arctic Circle.
+As a keen painter, Banting once took part in a painting expedition above the Arctic Circle.

 When the Second World War broke out, he served as a liaison officer between the British and North American medical services.
 In February 1941 he was killed in an air disaster in Newfoundland.

 Alliston is a settlement in Simcoe County in Ontario.
 It has been part of the Town of New Tecumseth since the 1991 amalgamation of Alliston and nearby villages of Beeton, Tottenham, and the Township of Tecumseth.